Skip to content Skip to footer

 a.
 Responsibilities of the researchers

-The handling of research data during a project can be structured and described in a data management plan (DMP).
-Some funding agencies require a DMP.
-The Central Data Facility offers information and advice on this topic.
+The handling of research data during a project can be described in a structured manner in a data management plan (DMP).
+Some funding agencies require a DMP mandatorily.
+Information and advice on this is offered by the Central Data Facility.

-Open-source software should be preferred over commercial software.
-Many European alternatives exist for popular services.
-Information on software for research data management (RDM) is available in the CDF Tool Catalog.
-The Central Data Facility can provide further software recommendations.
+Open source software should be preferred over commercial software.
+For popular services there are many European alternatives.
+Information on software for RDM is available in the CDF Tool Catalog.
+The Central Data Facility can provide further recommendations on software.

 b.
 Responsibilities of the University of Freiburg